Information-Theoretic Generalization Analysis for Topology-aware Heterogeneous Federated Edge Learning over Noisy Channels: Theoretical Framework

-where $\sigma^2=\sum_{i=1}^N\sigma_i^2$ denotes the total effect from channel noises and $\mathbb{V}(t)$ represents the term $\sum_{i=1}^N\eta_t^2(\xi_i^2+L^2(4D_i^2+1))$, measuring the total effect from the learning rate, the variance of stochastic gradients and data heterogeneity. \end{theorem} \begin{remark} The result in Theorem~\ref{thm2} implies that though decentralization decreases the communication cost of the busiest node, it impairs the generalization of the average model due to the sparsity of connected topologies, resulting in a larger $\lambda$.
-Moreover, the second term in Eq.~\eqref{eq:thm2} shows that the model scale $d$ exacerbates this deterioration, suggesting that exchanging more packets over channels via D2D communications in DFL worsen the generalization, aligning with our intuition. \end{remark}
+\emph{Proof sketch and Remark for Theorem~\ref{thm2}:} Following~\cite{DBLP:conf/colt/Neu21}, we convert $I(W_{t+1};\{Z_t^i\}_{i=1}^N|W^{(t)})$ into the relative entropy between the conditional distribution $P_{W_{t+1}|W^{(t)},(Z_t^i)_{i=1}^N}$ of $W_{t+1}$ and $P_{\Tilde{W}_{t+1}|W^{(t)}}$ of $\Tilde{W}_{t+1}$, a ``ghost" iterate trained by virtual datasets $\{\Tilde{S}_i\}_{i=1}^N$ independently sampled from $\{\mu_i\}_{i=1}^N$.
+We further leverage the update rule of DFL and the properties of mixing matrices to derive the result in Eq.~\eqref{eq:thm2}.
+Theorem~\ref{thm2} implies that though decentralization decreases communication costs, it impairs the generalization since the sparsity of topologies leads to a larger $\lambda$.
+Eq.~\eqref{eq:thm2} also shows that the model scale $d$ exacerbates this deterioration, implying that exchanging more packets via D2D links worsens the generalization.